webapicookbook/hyper/docs/tips.md

 And that will work just fine for **HyperCLI**.

-The block delimiter syntax is a bit wonky but it works -- and it is pretty rare that you'll need to use it.
+The block delimiter syntax bascially tells **HyperCLI** to treat everything between the two delimiters as a single command-line element.
+Admittedly, this is a bit wonky but it works -- and it is pretty rare that you'll need to use it.

 #### Spaces are Important